 - Make an outline, even if it’s informal.

 - Feel free to overwrite your first drafts – within reason.
-Capture on paper all the important experiences, ideas, insights you want to share.
-As you edit you will get to the essence of your message.
+Capture on paper all the important experiences, ideas, and insights you want to share.
+As you edit, you will get to the essence of your message.
 Engaging a skilled editor to support you can be a wise investment.

-- Keep in mind the image you want the adcom to have of you when they finish reading.
+- Keep in mind the impression you want the adcom to have of you when they finish reading your essay.
 Does your narrative suggest that image to you?

 In the next and final post in this series, you’ll learn how to revise and polish your exemplary essays.

-Work one-on-one with an expert who will walk you through the process of creating a slam-dunk application when you check out our catalog of application services.
-Our admissions consultants have read thousands of essays and know the exact ingredients of an outstanding essay.
+Our incredible experts will walk you through the process of creating a slam-dunk application.
+They have read literally thousands of essays and know the exact ingredients of an outstanding essay.
 Need help figuring out which service is best for you?
 Click here for more guidance.